 Commemorating the past, embracing the future, an event series marking 100 years since the Sex Disqualification (Removal) Act 1919 was enacted on 23 December 1919.

 This event series is spearheaded by King’s Inns in association with The Bar of Ireland, the Law Society of Ireland and the Irish Women Lawyers Association.
-The yearlong commemoration programme will recognise the impact this Act has had on society over the last 100 years, but also set the scene for the future.
+The yearlong commemoration programme will recognise the impact this Act has had on society over the last 100 years and set the scene for the next generations.

 “A person shall not be disqualified by sex or marriage from the exercise of any public function, or from being appointed to or holding any civil or judicial office or post, or from entering or assuming or carrying on any civil profession or vocation, or for admission to any incorporated society (whether incorporated by Royal Charter or otherwise), and a person shall not be exempted by sex or marriage from the liability to serve as a juror:…”